 However, writers sometimes see one good thing about cats coughing up hairballs: it's an opportunity to make some gross-out jokes.
 This might be popular because cats are generally quite elegant and composed, so it could be used as a quick way to temporarily bring down the dignity of a cat for comedic effect.
 There's also the fact that, unlike when a human vomits, coughing up hairballs is actually normal for cats, so they can have the moment of gross-out humor without making anything too bad happen to the cat.

-Sometimes, if people don't like cats, are a snob/Neat Freak, are an incompetent cat minder, or are dealing with a mean cat, the hairballs might be one thing they complain about.
-They might also show an anthropomorphic cat coughing up a hairball to remind the audience that they are still a cat.
+Sometimes, if a character doesn't like cats, is a snob/Neat Freak, is an incompetent cat minder, or is dealing with a mean cat, the hairballs might be one thing they complain about.
+The writers might also show an anthropomorphic cat coughing up a hairball to remind the audience that they are still a cat.
 If they want to go into really gross territory, they might have people find things in the cat's hairball.

 - In Cats Are Weird, one strip has Misty the cat cough up a hairball on the ground, much to the disgust of her owners.